torognes/vsearch/README.md

 ## Citing VSEARCH

 No papers about VSEARCH have been published yet, but a manuscript is in preparation.
-Please refer to the [VSEARCH GitHub repository](https://github.com/torognes/vsearch).
+For now, please cite the [VSEARCH GitHub repository](https://github.com/torognes/vsearch).

 ## Test datasets